richi3161/wireshark/README.md

 While searching for a beginners guide, I didn´t found some really easy description.

 So, let´s start with a fast, rough guide, how to build the newest wireshark release on Linux (Ubuntu).

+The best way to place and leave Your code ist github :-)

+PS.
+And for cooperation!